sassoftware/saspy/saspy/doc/source/install.rst

                 1. Client Linux
                     a.
 STDIO - over SSH if not the same machine
                 2. Client Windows
+                    a. prior to V3.6.3
-                    a.
-Can't get there from here
+                      -  Can't get there from here
+                    b. as of V3.6.3
+                      -  STDIO over SSH!
             ii.
 On Windows
                 1. Client Linux
                     a.
 Can't get there from here